Steinbeck-Lab/coconut/docs/local-instance.md

 ## Deployment
  - **On to a VM:** Use the docker-compose.yml file
- - **On to GKE:** Use the helm charts

- ## Helm Chart
+ ## Helm Chart (Optional)

-COCONUT is packaged and published as [Helm](https://helm.sh/) for Kubernetes deployment, which makes the installation easy to define, install, and upgrade.
+COCONUT can be packaged and published as [Helm](https://helm.sh/) charts for container orchestration deployment, which makes the installation easy to define, install, and upgrade.
 You need to install Helm first to use the charts.
 Please refer to the Helm's [documentation](https://helm.sh/docs) to get started.

 The chart comes with following optional dependencies which you can opt to have in your deployment if you wish to: